 The Office of Economic Development's service will help you take the necessary steps to launch and realise your film project in a timely manner.

 Not familiar with the city yet and looking for some suitable motifs for your film project?
 The MDM - FilmCommission's Location Guide provides an initial overview of the most sought-after motifs in Leipzig and the region.
-We are happy to assist with additional hints and tips.
+We are happy to assist with additional hints and tips (site only in german).

 Use the opportunity to find the right partner for your project via the Players' Almanac.